Edinburgh–Bathgate line: Authorisation and opening

 The Edinburgh and Bathgate Railway (E&BR) was authorised by the Edinburgh and Bathgate Railway Act 1846 (9 & 10 Vict. c. cccxxxii) on 3 August 1846.
 The main line of 11 miles (17 km) was to run to Bathgate, then an important manufacturing town, from a junction near Ratho on the Edinburgh and Glasgow Railway main line.
 In addition there were to be branches to Midcalder, to Binny Quarries, from Barrack to Whitburn, and a loop from Whitburn to Bathgate, though in fact only one of these was built by the E&BR.
 The authorised capital was £250,000.
 Two subsequent acts of Parliament, the Edinburgh and Bathgate Railway (Deviation and Amendment) Act 1847 (10 & 11 Vict. c. ccxlvi) and the Edinburgh and Bathgate Railway (Extension and Deviation) Act 1848 (11 & 12 Vict. c. cxvi), authorised deviations.

 The engineer for the work was Thomas Grainger.

 The only branch that was built by the E&BR was to Uphall, and from there a mineral railway extension ran to the Binny Quarry, near Ecclesmachan.
 The main line to Bathgate was opened on 12 November 1849.
 The company had been encouraged by the E&GR, and the E&BR leased its line to the E&GR for 999 years from the date of opening.
 The lease charge was 4% of the capital cost of the line plus a proportion of receipts.

-As a shell company the E&BR Company remained in existence until the grouping of the railways in 1923 (see below).
+As a shell company the Edinburgh and Bathgate Railway Company remained in existence until the grouping of the railways in 1923 (see below).

 The initial stations from Bathgate Junction (near Ratho) were Broxburn, Houston, and Bathgate.